Kwenta/governance/README.md

 - todo: community re-elections should not be able to start if the last one !isElectionFinalized()
     - currently its if the last one was started within the last 3 weeks. this is innacurate though because overlapping could happen like specified above

+- council array in AutomatedVoting was chosen to be a fixed array of 5 rather than a dynamic array

 - multiple elections can be ongoing, except for scheduled elections
     - meaning the other 3 elections can be ongoing at the same time